microsoft/SQLServerSpatialTools/Readme.txt

 registered in SQL Server and used through T-SQL, as well as be used directly from the CLR:

+bool IsValidGeography(string inputWKT, int srid)
+Check if input WKT represents a valid geography without throwing an exception.

+SqlGeography MakeValidGeography(string inputWKT, int srid) Tries to fix problems with an invalid geography by projecting it using gnomonic projection and running planar make valid.

+SqlGeography ConvexHullGeography(SqlGeography geog)
+Computes ConvexHull of input geography by projecting it using gnomonic projection and running planar convex hull.

+SqlGeography ConvexHullGeographyFromText(string inputWKT, int srid) Computes ConvexHull of input geography by projecting it using gnomonic projection and running planar convex hull.
+This function does not require its input to be a valid geography.

 SqlGeography DensifyGeography(SqlGeography g, double maxAngle) Returns a geography instance equivalent to its input, but with no two consecutive points spaced more than maxAngle apart.